 About me

 I am an assistant professor of computer science at Northwestern University.
-My research interests include computer security, privacy, and cryptography.
-Recently, I’m working on practical multi-party computation, zero-knowledge proof, oblivious RAM, and post-quantum cryptography.
+My research interests broadly cover computer security, privacy, and cryptography.
+Recently, I’ve been working on practical multi-party computation, zero-knowledge proof, and lattice-based cryptography, as well as their applications in machine learning, databases, formal methods, health informatics, and the legal domain.
 I like building real systems based on advanced cryptographic techniques and pushing their limits of practicality.

 Some Recent Results